 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.

 For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.

+Do you see that faith was working together with his works, and by works faith was made perfect?
 And the Scripture was fulfilled which says, 'Abraham believed God, and it was accounted to him for righteousness.'And he was called the friend of God.

 Where do wars and fights come from among you?
 Do they not come from your desires for pleasure that war in your members?
 You lust and do not have.
 You murder and covet and cannot obtain.
 You fight and war.
 Yet you do not have because you do not ask.
 You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.

 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.

 Also check out the Library topic for: Tithing